 We believe in supporting the development of everyone's understanding of child development and as such, we work in collaboration with out Kite Family Support Worker and other agencies and signpost parents/carers (through parentmail, newsletters and the website) where possible, to relevant training opportunities.
-We also have an active Holly Lodge Parents' Association (HLSA) and our governing body includes parent governors.
+We also have an active PTA (HLSA) and our governing body includes parent governors.
 Parents are encouraged to become involved in the school by hearing children read, supporting on educational visits and sharing time in other ways appropriate to the year group.
 Regular invitations go out to parents to support at specific school events and they are invited to watch class assemblies.
-Communication about ways to be involved in school life is made through the school newsletter and are published on the school website.
+Communication about ways to be involved in academy life is made through the academy newsletter and are published on the academy website.
 Each class also has a Facebook page run by class parent reps.
+Further information about how to become involved can be found by visiting the website: